Egypt to require virus vaccinations for civil servants

 Associated Press

-The government announced the new measures late Sunday.
-It said the requirements will be applied starting November 15.
-The measures also require public to show proof of vaccination to enter government buildings starting December 1, according to a government statement.
+The new measures, announced late Sunday, will apply starting Nov.
+15 to the country’s some 6 million government employees.
+They also require members of the public to show proof of vaccination to enter government buildings starting Dec.
+1.

-The idea is to encourage people to get vaccinations, as the country of over 100 million people suffers through a fourth wave of the pandemic.
+Egypt’s government hopes to encourage people to get vaccinations, as the country of over 100 million people has seen a rising daily number of cases in recent weeks.

-Health Minister Hala Zayed said the government has secured more than 62 million shots of COVID-19 vaccine, with 7.8 million more shots expected to arrive this month.
+President Abdel Fattah el-Sissi has said he hopes to vaccinate 30% to 35% of the population by the end of the year.
+Earlier this month, El-Sissi’s health adviser Awad Taj el-Din said more than 14 million people have been fully vaccinated.

-She said around 31.7 million shots have been given to residents since the vaccination campaign was launched in January.
+But the country has faced obstacles, including supply issues and some vaccine hesitancy.

 The government has stepped up efforts in recent weeks to vaccinate students, teachers and university and school workers.